NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/create-functional-evaluation-set.md

 sidebar_position: 3
 ---

-# Create and run a Functional Evaluation Set from RAG
+# Create Functional EvaluationSet

-This guide explains how to use the NeuralTrust SDK to create and evaluate a functional evaluation set from a RAG.
+This guide explains how to use the NeuralTrust SDK to create and evaluate a functional EvaluationSet from a RAG.

 ## Overview

 This script demonstrates how to:

 1. Set up a knowledge base
-2. Create an evaluation set
+2. Create an EvaluationSet
 3. Generate functional test cases
 4. Run evaluations